 Whenever you feel stuck or overwhelmed, go ahead and do the mind sweep exercise.

 Although the David Allen company created the concept, there is no concrete way of doing it, as long as it works for you.
 And, similarly, any time is a good time for mind sweeps, so we recommend regularly going back to this GTD methodology.
 Just like knick-knacks seemingly accumulating at home on their own, the tasks, projects, issues and ideas accumulate in our minds, causing additional stress.
 And if there is one thing that we have enough of right now, it is stress.
 And we surely don’t need any more of it!
+So make your life easier with his system and the best electronic planner.

 And remember: it’s okay if you finish the mind sweep and end up feeling both conflicted.
 Facing your reality can be intimidating, but it is a positively productive starting place.
 When our brains are not occupied with a million things, all the mental energy is freed for creative ideas and better things with high value and the most rewards.